ldraney/az-trial-docs/README.md

 **Secure** -- is an ideal, yet this documentation does its best to reference both Microsoft and industry best practices.

 ## Repo Organization

-`Days` is the main purpose of this repo, and has links to the other files.
-It serves to organized and guide, step by step.
+`days` is the main purpose of this repo, and has links to the other files and repos.
+It serves as a step by step guide for startups.

-`Docs` are various mini-guides referenced by Days, so that each day is not too long a file.
+`docs` various mini-guides referenced by Days, so that each day is not too long a file.
 This helps keeps the repo flat and manageable.

-`az-trial-infra` is the infrastructure as code (IaC), currently written in bicep, deployable to an Azure account.
+## Project Organization (related repos)

-`az-trial-app` will be the actual containerized Next.js frontend and Ruby on Rails backend.
+`az-trial-infra` is the infrastructure as code (IaC) repo, currently written in bicep, deployable to an Azure account.

-### notes
+`az-trial-app` is the containerized Next.js frontend repo.

-- `az-trial-infra` and `az-trial-app` -- I may make these their own repos, but for now it makes for convenient learning and deployments.
-These are the deployable
+`az-trial-api` is the containerized Ruby on Rails backend repo.